mainwp/mainwp-child/readme.txt

 = 3.2 - 10-26-16 =
 * Fixed: An issue with installing plugins and themes on HTTP Basic Authentication protected sites
-* Fixed: Support for the Divi Theme updates
 * Fixed: An issue with Themes search on the Auto Update themes page
 * Fixed: An issue with getting child site favicon
 * Fixed: An issue where BackUpWordPress schedules couldn't be found